State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 Where To Send Your Georgia Tax Return

-If you filled out physical tax return forms, mail your completed Georgia income tax return to the Georgia Department of Revenue no later then April 15th.
+If you filled out physical tax return forms, mail your completed Georgia income tax return to the Georgia no later then April 15th.
 Please be sure to send your completed tax forms to the correct address for your filing type.

 Estimated Income Tax Payments